 Changing the Color of a Hydrangea

-• To get blue flowers, you need to lower the pH, which you can do by adding sulfur (aluminum sulphate) or peat moss to the soil.
+- To get blue flowers, you need to lower the pH, which you can do by adding aluminum sulphate or peat moss to the soil.